The Akagera River

 iii.
 Fishing Expeditions

 While less commonly explored, fishing in the Akagera River is an exciting activity for those looking to connect with the river in a more hands-on way.
 Anglers can seek out tilapia and catfish, among other species.
-Proper permissions are required, ensuring that fishing remains sustainable and respectful of the ecosystem.
+Proper permissions are required to ensure that fishing remains sustainable and respectful of the ecosystem.

 Conservation efforts and community impact